fables-tales/proton/readme.md

 1. A proton compliant program MUST be either a script including a `#!` line or be a binary.

-2. A proton compliant program MUST can be exec'd on a supported platform.
+2. A proton compliant program MUST be capable of being exec'd on a supported platform.
 This typically means that it has the executable bit set.

 3. A proton compliant program MUST run on both OSX and Linux.